 Day 13: Labahe Nature Reserve.

 Lying deep in the Hengduan Mountain Ranges, a significant wild panda habitat, Labahe is by far one of the best locations in China to see Red Panda.
 The mixed alpine forests and dense bamboos understory make an ideal habitat for the Red Panda, though it will still require a good amount of hard work and patience to find one.
 In addition, Labahe is a very good birding site.
-We will walk on the paved road and search both sides and rugged mountains surrounded carefully.
+We will walk on the paved road and search both sides and the rugged mountains surrounded carefully.
 We will likely encounter a variety of interesting species including Brown Parrotbill, Fulvous Parrotbill, Lady Amherst's Pheasant, Temminck's Tragopan, Sichuan Treecreeper, Speckled Wood Pigeon, Spotted Nutcracker, Yellow-browed Tit, Coal Tit, Pere David's Tit, Black-browed Tit, Brown Bush Warbler, Aberrant Bush Warbler, Yellowish-bellied Bush Warbler, Chinese Cupwing, Pygmy Cupwing, Ashy-throated Warbler, Sichuan Leaf Warbler, Grey-hooded Fulvetta, Golden-breasted Fulvetta, Stripe-throated Yuhina, Black-faced Laughingthrush, Rufous-gorgeted Flycatcher, etc.

 Day 14: Labahe Nature Reserve to Longcanggou.